tiannavittoria/disneyQuizPractice/README.md

 with a number in place of correctAnswers.
 When I declared the variable with the number 0; the code ran correcty.
 It no longer produced NaN.
 It now it returned the number of correct answers the user inputed.

+UPDATE:
+I am learning to use ES6 let & const.
+I have updated the code in this quiz from using var to using ES6 syntax.

 Try my code and see if it works for you!

 Thank you for joining me on my coding journey.